MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-deviceinstallation.md

 <!--/Validation-->
 <!--/Policy-->

 To enable this policy, use the following SyncML.
-This example allows Windows to install CD-ROM drives, Floppy Disks, and Modems (CDROM, IEEE 1239.4 devices, and IEEE 1394 SBP2 devices), and applies to matching device classes that are already installed.
+This example allows Windows to install CD-ROM drives, floppy disks, and modems.

 Enclose the class GUID within curly brackets {}.
 To configure multiple classes, use `&#xF000;` as a delimiter.
 To apply the policy to matching device classes that are already installed, set DeviceInstall_Classes_Deny_Retroactive to true.